ska-telescope/sdp-workflows-procfunc/src/workflows/delivery/README.md

 #### Creating a GCP storage bucket to receive the data

 The steps to create a GCP storage bucket for the delivery workflow are as follows.
-GCP has ample documentation, so each step is linked to the relevant
+GCP has an ample documentation, so each step is linked to the relevant
 section:

 1) [Create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).